dbakewel/netbots/README.md

 Robot Sends:

-Format: `{ 'type': 'joinRequest', 'name': str }`
+Format: `{ 'type': 'joinRequest', 'name': ['str',1,16] }`

 Example: `{ 'type': 'joinRequest', 'name': 'Super Robot V3' }`

-'name' will be displayed by the server and viewer in game results.
+'name' will be displayed by the server and viewer in game results. 'name' length must be between 1 and 16 characters long.

 Server Returns: